NikkiBytes/NIBL/README_singularity.md

-### Eric Data Preprocessing Steps and Singularity Containers
+### Running Singularity Containers
-Below are detailed steps to pre-processing Eric Data with the containers.
+This README contains details for the currently available Singularity containers for fMRI data prep.

 Log into RENCI